AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

  <p align="center">

  $$k' = 2.6197L  $$
 The range of spring length we could choose was reduced because we measured the maximum length that the spring could have to fit into the rod.
 The maximum distance between the bottom stopper and stopping part of the empty check valve is 6.4 cm.
 That value is the maximum length the spring could be without an initial compression.
-In the table below is showed the different spring options.
+Table 7 showed the different spring options.
 We considered that a spring which was less than 1 inch (2.5 cm) was ridiculously tiny.

+**Table 7:** Springs of different natural lengths

 | Spring | Spring length (cm) | Intrinsic Spring constant (N) |
 |-------|-----------------------------|--------------------|